 Send offensive pornographic e-mails.

-Disability discrimination is giving less favourable treatment to persons with a disability on the grounds of disability.
-Disability harassment is an unwelcome conduct made on the grounds of somebody's disability and one can reasonably predict that the person would feel offended, humiliated or intimidated.
+Disability discrimination is giving less favourable treatment to persons with a disability on the ground of disability.
+Disability harassment is an unwelcome conduct made on the ground of somebody's disability or his/her associate's disability, in circumstances in which a reasonable person would have anticipated that the person would feel offended, humiliated or intimidated.

 Respect students with a disability.